Nattyeah/Task-Traker/README.md

 # Task Traker Application

 This is a simple command-line interface (CLI) application for managing tasks.
 You can add, update, delete, mark, and list tasks directly from the terminal.
+Project idea from https://roadmap.sh/projects/task-tracker

 ## Features